ivpi/lnvm-manager/README.md

-# lnvm-manager (LightNVM Administrator)
+# lnvm-manager (LightNVM Administrator and Tester)
-A tool to manage LightNVM-enable devices, such as OpenChannel SSDs.
+A tool to manage and test LightNVM-enable devices, such as OpenChannel SSDs.

+Features:
+   See information about LightNVM devices;
+   See available LightNVM target types in the kernel;
+   Create a target on top of a device and expose the namespace in /dev;
+   See info about the created target;
+   Delete a target and remove namespace from /dev;
+   Provisioning:
+      Get a block from a specific LUN and mark it as in-use;
+      Free a block (put) and mark it as free (it can be erased at any time);
+   Write/Read a full block in a specific LUN;
+   Write/Read an individual page within a block and specific LUN;
+   Write/Read a range of sequential pages within a block and specific LUN;
+   During IO operations (read/write) there is no output (use '-v' to see output)

-This software is based on 'lnvm' by Matias Bjørling:
+The previous version of this software is 'lnvm' by Matias Bjørling:

 <https://github.com/OpenChannelSSD/lnvm>

-The previous version of 'lnvm' has been developed to manage the devices using ioctl directly.
-The linux kernel has been modified in order to work with 'liblightnvm', a user-space library to access OpenChannel SSDs:
+The previous version of 'lnvm' has been developed to manage the devices using ioctl directly and does not perform IO operations.
+Now, the linux kernel has been modified in order to work with 'liblightnvm', an user-space library to access OpenChannel SSDs:

 <https://github.com/OpenChannelSSD/liblightnvm>

-This new version of 'lnvm' uses 'liblightnvm' and the new version of the kernel.
-The main difference in the new LightNVM is that now is possible to access device LUNs in parallel (get and put blocks from different Logical Units).
+lnvm-manager now uses 'liblightnvm' and the new version of the kernel.
+The main difference in the kernel is that now is possible to access LUNs in parallel (get/put and read/write blocks from different Logical Units).

 # How to use